Kendra Wilkinson: 2009–2011: Kendra, marriage, and motherhood

 Wilkinson starred in a spinoff of Girls Next Door, titled Kendra, which focused on her life after leaving the Playboy Mansion and getting engaged.
 The Girls Next Door executive producer Kevin Burns served in the same capacity on the series.
 Kendra was produced by Prometheus Entertainment, Fox TV Studios, and Alta Loma Entertainment.
 Kendra premiered on June 7, 2009, and had record breaking numbers for E! with 2.6 million viewers, making it the highest-rated reality debut for the network since 2002's premiere of The Anna Nicole Show.
 The show's 33rd and final episode, the third-season finale, debuted on January 9, 2011.
 The show was not renewed for a fourth season.

 In 2007, Wilkinson appeared on an episode of WWE Raw with Bridget Marquardt.

-In 2010, Kendra published a memoir, Sliding Into Home.
+On July 6, 2010, Wilkinson published a memoir, Sliding Into Home.
+Her second book, Being Kendra: Cribs, Cocktails, and Getting My Sexy Back was published on October 20, 2011, by It Books.
+In the book, she discusses her life after having a child, motherhood and marriage.
 Wilkinson was a contestant in the twelfth season of Dancing with the Stars, partnered with Louis Van Amstel.
 She was eliminated in the seventh week on May 3, 2011.
 Kendra launched her personal website KendraWilkinson.com in November 2011.
 The digital community offers space for Kendra to answer all her fans questions, and connect with each other while talking about family, friends and laughter.

 On March 17, 2010, Wilkinson's E!
 True Hollywood Story premiered on E!.
 During the hour-long episode, she discussed her rocky road to stardom.
 In May 2010, a video recording of Wilkinson having sex with a then-unidentified man surfaced.
 The recording was acquired by Vivid Entertainment, who planned to distribute the tape as Kendra Exposed.
 Wilkinson contested the release and threatened to sue should it be released.
 RadarOnline reported that in 2008, Wilkinson herself set up a company Home Run Productions LLC, through which she made several attempts to sell sex tapes.
 Sources have reported that Wilkinson was paid $680,000 for the film that was made by her high school boyfriend Justin Frye when she was 18.